 It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

-As a result, many adults report having trouble falling asleep, staying asleep, feeling tired earlier in the evening, or waking up early in the morning.
-However, while changes to sleeping patterns can be a normal part of ageing, sometimes they can be the result of an underlying condition.
+As a result, many adults report having difficulties falling or staying asleep, feeling tired earlier in the evening, or waking up earlier in the morning.
+While changing sleep patterns can be a normal part of ageing, they can sometimes be due to an underlying condition.

 Common age-related sleep conditions